THE U OF STRENGTH

 Managing tension and relaxation also plays into mental control.
 Athletes need to know when to engage their full "strength" and when to remain more fluid and relaxed, especially in high-pressure moments.
 Roughhousing naturally fosters this awareness by constantly demanding quick shifts between intense physical effort and strategic moments of ease.

 Roughhousing involves physical risk and the need to recover from small physical stresses like falls, pushes, or impacts.
 Repeated exposure to mild impacts or sudden movements builds resilience.
-This helps athletes learn how to absorb and respond to impacts in a way that reduces the likelihood of injury in chaotic situations.
+This helps athletes learn how to accept and respond to impacts in a way that reduces the likelihood of injury in chaotic situations.

 Athletes need to learn how to recover from physical stress quickly.
 In roughhousing, individuals often take a break after an intense bout or shift in play.
 This teaches energy management and how to recover between outputs, which is key for athletes who need to perform in repeated bursts.

-Roughhousing isn’t just physical—it’s also social.
+Roughhousing isn’t just physical, it’s also social.
 The interactions that occur during rough play teach valuable skills that benefit athletes.

 Also, it facilitates emotional control, as participants must adjust the intensity of their movements to ensure the play remains fun and non-harmful.
 Learning how to gauge when to push harder or ease up in response to an opponent’s experience level directly translates to managing aggression and focus required inside competitive sports.